 Perhaps a good thing that has come from the COVID-19 situation is that we are seeing that for many people good health is an idol and government (with its reliance upon science) is god.
 When that is the case, fear rules the human heart.
 Philippians 4:6-7 tells us, “Be anxious for nothing . . ..”
 John 14:1 says, “Let not your heart be troubled; believe in God, believe also in me.”
 And Colossians 3:15 exhorts us to “let the peace of Christ rule in your hearts . . ..”
 Clearly, trust in God is the only anecdote for fear.
 I’m thankful that our trust in Him is not misplaced!

-We are still planning to host our annual Thanksgiving Conference this fall!
+We are still planning to host our Chill at the Hill Youth Retreat (February) and Ladies Retreat (April).
 Click here for more information.

 In the midst of this rapidly evolving situation, we know the Lord is fully sufficient to lead us in His joy and life!
 May each of us continue to have our eyes fixed on Christ.